1821 Info 1g: Caleb Crompton

 Overland gold - the families journey to the goldfields

 Gold was discovered in the Ballarat area in 1851.
-As the gold rush progressed and the number of people traveling from Adelaide to the Victorian goldfields increased, different routes were used of which two were the most important.
+As the gold rush progressed and the number of people travelling from Adelaide to the Victorian goldfields increased, different routes were used of which two were the most important.
 The best known is the 'northern' route between Wellington SA and Horsham, Victoria, surveyed in early 1852 for the South Australian Gold Escort.
-In March 1852, to support this, wells were upgraded or dug, and water was therefore available at regular intervals, where it had not been previously.
-This route took travellers through the Long (Ninety Mile) of South Australia and Victoria's Little Desert and dry country, which caused difficulties, especially in the summer period.
+In March 1852, to support this transportation of bullion, wells were upgraded or dug, and water was therefore available at regular intervals, where it had not been previously.
+This route took travellers through the ninety miles of South Australia and Victoria's Little Desert and dry country, which caused difficulties, especially in the summer period.
 The longer southern route avoided the desert.

 Whilst it is not known which route Caleb took, it is assumed he took the shorter, harder northern route and which this description is based.
 The following section gives an idea of Caleb's experiences.